 With all the array of resources available to entrepreneurs, connecting them to the right resource can be challenging.

-North Carolina has tried several times to create a funnel for resources, but it has not worked very well, Mr. Daugherty said.
+North Carolina has tried several times to create a funnel for resources, but it has not worked very well, Mr. Daugherty admits.
 “Our best hope is the people who work in our network and community colleges are very involved in their communities.
 They are highly visible.
 They’re not just hanging out in their offices.”
 They try to play catalytic roles in community-based entrepreneurial activities, he said.

 In South Carolina, the Commerce Department’s Office of Innovation recently brought on a manager to build a real and virtual connectivity network for entrepreneurs.
-“The idea is to create connectivity both in and among the community, but also provide sort of a one-stop shop for the outsider coming in to see who, what, when and where, and see some of the success stories,” Ms. Love said.
+“The idea is to create connectivity both in and among the community, but also provide sort of a one-stop shop for the outsider coming in to see who, what, when and where, and see some of the success stories,” Ms. Love affirms.

 The Carolinas can benefit a lot from each other in the entrepreneurial space, Ms. Love says.
 “There are a lot of assets in both states and people in the private sector who are very interested in that.
 That can be tough for governments, but investors and entrepreneurs are working very collaboratively.
 Entrepreneurs don’t see the borders that government sees.”